Which place is cheaper, Kuala Lumpur or Athens?

 Kuala Lumpur is very walkable.
 Traffic can be congested, but there are many wide sidewalks and pedestrian areas around town.
 The River of Life waterfront area offers nice paths that connect many tourist areas.

 Each neighborhood in Athens has its own distinct appeal, so there are pleny of areas to explore.
+Most visitors spend time around the old town while in the area.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.

 Many travelers enjoy the museums and nightlife when visiting the big city destination of Kuala Lumpur.
 One day is often enough time to do most activities.

 Athens is a fun place to experience.
+Visiting the old town is also a must.
 It will give you the chance to have new experiences.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.

 Kuala Lumpur is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

 Each neighborhood in Athens has its own distinct appeal, so there are pleny of areas to explore.
+The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 Plenty of people spend five days in the area when traveling.
 So, five days is just the right amount of time to spend here.

 It's hard to know how much time to spend in Kuala Lumpur.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Athens is a popular place to visit.
 Many people spend one week here.
+Exploring the old town is a popular activity.
 If you enjoy all that's offered here, then one week is just the right amount of time to spend here.
 The entire region has so many activities, and you'll want time to do everything.

 These are the overall average travel costs for the two destinations.